sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(() => getRandomJoke(onDone)).not.toThrowError()
 -->

 Here, the `onError` parameter is optional, and we check if it exists before calling it.
 The problem here is that we need to remember to wrap each call to an optional callback with a condition.
-It increases complexity and cognitive load (the mental effort required to understand the code) and makes the code harder to read.
+It increases complexity and cognitive load and makes the code harder to read.

-I> Artem Zakirullin has a [great article on cognitive load in programming](https://github.com/zakirullin/cognitive-load).
+I> The _cognitive load_ is the mental effort required to understand the code.
+Artem Zakirullin wrote a [great article on cognitive load in programming](https://github.com/zakirullin/cognitive-load).

 One way to simplify the code here is by using the _optional chaining_ operator: